 How to Get Started

 If Dallas sounds like the city for you, you may be wondering how to get started.
-While becoming a full stack developer may seem daunting at first, Career Karma can help connect you with coding bootcamps that can teach you everything you need to know!
+While becoming a full stack developer may seem daunting at first, Career Karma can help connect you with coding bootcamps in Dallas that can teach you everything you need to know!